xinqikhong/TelegramBot-Newscopia/README.md

       To develop a Telegram bot that simplifies global news access, bridging traditional and online consumption patterns.
 Furthermore, to combat misinformation by delivering reliable news from trustworthy sources.

    4. Methodology
+      Conducting thorough research on news to understand user preferences and behaviors.
+Utilizing programming languages such as Java to develop the Telegram bot.
+Integrating news APIs, such as the GNews API, to fetch reliable and verified news articles from various sources.
+Additionally, documenting the code extensively using Javadoc comments will ensure clarity and ease of understanding for future maintenance and development purposes.

    5. Result